rixth/zappenstein/README.md

 I also found that the recent purchases method would often have several results with the same zip code (presumably from the same order).
 This made for a boring map display, so I implemented a filter that only displays a zip every 60 seconds.

-### Flickr photo sizes
+### Flickr API

 Photos can be all shapes and sizes.
 This was an issue for because I need them to cleanly fit a slide shape.
 For that reason, I took the medium sized images from Flickr, and used CSS background images to center them in the slide.
 I also wish there was a random sort but it appears this is not offered.
+Finally, users seem incorrectly tag their photos.
+There are many non-shoe items returned in a search for shoes.